Sizergh: History

 The Deincourt family owned this land from the 1170s.
-On the marriage of Elizabeth Deincourt to Sir William de Stirkeland in 1239, the estate passed into the hands of what became the Strickland family, who owned it until it was gifted to the National Trust in 1950 by Gerald Strickland, 1st Baron Strickland's grandson Lt.
-Cdr.
-Thomas Hornyold-Strickland, 7th Count della Catena.
+On the marriage of Elizabeth Deincourt to Sir William de Stirkeland in 1239, the estate passed into the hands of what became the Strickland family, who owned it until it was gifted to the National Trust in 1950 by Lieutenant Commander Thomas Hornyold-Strickland, 7th Count della Catena, R.N., a grandson of the 1st Baron Strickland.

-Catherine Parr, the sixth wife of Henry VIII and a relative of the Stricklands, is thought to have lived here after her first husband died in 1533.
-Catherine's second husband, Lord Latymer, was kin to the dowager Lady Strickland.
+Katherine Parr, the sixth wife of Henry VIII and a relative of the Stricklands, is thought to have lived here after her first husband, Sir Edward Burgh, died in 1533.
+Katherine's second husband, Lord Latymer, was kin to the dowager Lady Strickland, Katherine Neville.

 It was extended in Elizabethan times.
-Sir Thomas Strickland went into exile with James II.
+Sir Thomas Strickland went into exile with King James II and VII.

 Around 1770, the great hall was again expanded in the Georgian style.

 Gardens

 The gardens are registered Grade II.
 There is a lake, a kitchen garden and a rock garden.
 The rock garden, constructed in the 1920s, is the largest limestone rock garden belonging to the National Trust.

 Sizergh houses part of the National Collection of ferns, which are to be seen in the rock garden, the stumpery and the orchard.